Introduction

 ip a | grep inet # Get IP address

-3. Partition and Filesystem Setup#
+3. Partitioning and Filesystem Setup#

 3.1 Identify Disk and Partitions#